-Pierre-Emerick Aubameyang: Arsenal sign Borussia Dortmund striker for club record £56m
+Pierre-Emerick Aubameyang: Arsenal sign Borussia Dortmund striker for £56m

 The forward was also left out of the squad for their next game game at Hertha Berlin because club officials felt he was not focused enough, but he played 90 minutes in Sunday's 2-2 draw with Freiburg.

-Aubameyang joined Dortmund from French club Saint-Etienne in 2013.
+Aubameyang - who will wear the number 14 shirt at Arsenal - joined Dortmund from French club Saint-Etienne in 2013.

-During his stay with the Bundesliga club the only major trophy he won was the German Cup in 2017.
+The only major trophy he won at Dortmund was the German Cup in 2017.

 He was named Bundesliga player of the year in 2016, and last season was the German top flight's most prolific scorer with 31 goals.